QUESTIONS & ANSWERS: WASHINGTON'S DOMESTIC PARTNERSHIP LAW

 How did Referendum 74 affect our domestic partnership?

-It depends.
-If you and your partner were both under 64 years old on June 30, 2014, your domestic partnership was converted to a legal marriage on that day.
-That is because Referendum 74 phased out domestic partnerships, except for senior couples.
+If you and your partner were both younger than 62 years old, your domestic partnership was converted to a legal marriage on June 30, 2014.
+That is because Referendum 74 made domestic partnerships for senior couples only.

-If at least one of you was 62 years old or older on June 30, 2014, your domestic partnership was unaffected by Referendum 74.
-The law made sure seniors still have the option of a domestic partnership because, for some older couples, getting re-married can mean a loss of social security or pension benefits.
+If at least one of you was 62 or older, your domestic partnership was unaffected.
+The law made sure seniors still have the option of a domestic partnership because, for some older people, getting re-married can mean a loss of social security or pension benefits.
 Many seniors rely on these benefits.

 NOTE: If you have moved since you registered as domestic partners, you should share your new address with the Secretary of State’s office so they can send you important notices.
 You can update your records by using the “Domestic Partnership Statement of Change” form that is available on the Secretary of State’s website.
 Contact information and web links for the Washington Secretary of State is listed under “Other Legal Resources” in Resources at the end of this memo.